yandex-cloud/docs/en/interconnect/concepts/routing.md

 A short prefix from the client infrastructure, `10.0.0.0/8`, is announced over BGP by a client router via the `M9` point of presence to {{ yandex-cloud }}.

-A long prefix from the client infrastructure, `10.10.10.0/24`, is set up using a static route table to transmit traffic to the VPN gateway with the `172.16.2.10` IP address deployed in the `ru-central1-b` availability zone.
+A long prefix from the client infrastructure, `10.10.10.0/24`, is set up using a static route table to transmit traffic to the VPN gateway with the `172.16.2.10` IP address deployed in the `{{ region-id }}-b` availability zone.

 This way, all traffic from the cloud network to the `10.0.0.0/8` client infrastructure will be transmitted via the {{ interconnect-name }} connection, while the traffic heading to the `10.10.10.0/24` subnet will be transferred via the VPN gateway.